The Phantom Fighter

-The Phantom Fighter is a collection of supernatural detective short stories by author Seabury Quinn.
+The Phantom Fighter is a collection of Occult detective short stories by author Seabury Quinn.
 It was released in 1966 by Mycroft & Moran in an edition of 2,022 copies.
 The stories are about Quinn's detective Jules de Grandin and were originally published in the magazine Weird Tales.
 Quinn was still alive in 1966, and he revised and modernized the stories in this collection.

 Contents

 The Phantom Fighter contains the following tales: